Bill Seitz

-William J. Seitz III (born October 29, 1954) is the state representative for the 30th District of the Ohio House of Representatives.
+William J. Seitz III (born October 29, 1954) is the state representative for the 30th district of the Ohio House of Representatives.
 He is a Republican.
 The district consists of Cheviot, Delhi Township, Green as well as portions of Cincinnati, in Hamilton County.
 Formerly, Seitz represented the same seat from 2001 to 2007.
 He served in the Ohio Senate from 2007 to 2016.
-He has also served as Majority Leader since 2017.
+He has also served as Majority Leader since 2017 serving under five different speakers and two interim speakers.
+After 24 years in the Ohio General Assembly, Seitz has decided to retire at the end of his term in 2024.

+FirstEnergy scandal

+Rep. Bill Seitz supported House Bill 6 (HB 6), the controversial 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
+The scheme involved $60 million in bribes from FirstEnergy Corporation funneled through dark money groups to secure passage of the legislation.
+See Ohio nuclear bribery scandal.

+According to campaign finance records, Seitz received $7,000 from the FirstEnergy political action committee in 2018, during the period leading up to the introduction and passage of HB 6.

+HB 6 authorized a $1.3 billion ratepayer-funded bailout for two nuclear plants formerly owned by a FirstEnergy subsidiary.

+Seitz was not charged in the federal bribery case, but his support for HB 6 and campaign contributions from FirstEnergy drew criticism from watchdog groups concerned about utility influence on Ohio lawmakers.

 Life and career

 After graduating from the University of Cincinnati in 1975 with a BA in History, summa cum laude, he attended the University of Cincinnati School of Law, obtaining his JD in 1978 with the honors of being selected for the Law Review and named a member of the Order of the Coif.
 Starting in 1978, Seitz was joined the Taft, Stettinius and Hollister law firm as an associate.
 He became a partner of the firm in 1986 a position he held until becoming Of Counsel in 2013.
 Seitz then joined Dinsmore & Shohl in 2014 as Of Counsel.

 Seitz started his public career as a member of the Cincinnati Board of Education, eventually becoming Vice President of the board and also served on the St. Antoninus Parish Education Commission.
 He later was twice elected as a Green Township Trustee, becoming Chairman on one occasion.
 He also served as President of the Hamilton County Township Association.

 In 2000, with incumbent State Representative Cheryl Winkler unable to run again due to term limits, Seitz was nominated to succeed her.
 He handily won election in 2000, and was reelected in 2002, 2004, and 2006.